What is your pricing?

 Do we receive the raw, unedited files?

 I do not make the raw, unedited images available.
+Moreover, the files are HUGE!
+Sometimes as large as 250mb for a single image.
 On rare occasion, Corporate clients and assignments may have the option to purchase the raw, unedited images for a premium charge.

 Can we see the outtakes and all of the images that didn't make the "final cut"?